JimmyPun610/BarcodeScanner.Mobile/README.md

 Please feel free to improve my source code.

 ## Current Version
+4.8.0	for Xamarin Forms 4.8.0.1541+, Removed MonoAndroid 9 support, please make sure the target framework is Android 10

 4.7.0.2   for Xamarin Form 4.7.0.968+

 4.6.1   for Xamarin Form 4.6.0.772+, Please notice the assembly name is changed.
 (See sample xaml)